Skip to Main Content

 Will HELOC rates keep falling?

-The Federal Reserve has finally started slashing interest rates, giving some hope to homeowners looking to tap their property’s value with a home equity line of credit (HELOC).
-The Fed’s moves have already begun to have an impact, with HELOC rates moving below 9 percent for the first time in more than a year.
+The Federal Reserve began slashing interest rates last year, giving some hope to homeowners looking to tap their property’s value with a home equity line of credit (HELOC).
+The Fed’s moves have indeed had an impact: HELOC rates have fallen below 9 percent and stayed there.
+Currently, they’re coming close to 8 percent — nearly a two-year low.

 What’s the outlook for HELOC rates?

-The big question now is: How low can HELOC rates go?
-Mark Hamrick, senior economic analyst at Bankrate, predicts that “homeowners could see HELOC rates fall below 8 percent by the end of the year.”
+McBride forecasts that HELOC rates will average 7.25 this year, the lowest level in almost three years.
 However, he stresses that borrowing costs are unlikely to return to the rock-bottom rates we saw around the Great Recession, when they dipped below 5 percent, and during the pandemic, when they fell as low as 3.86 percent.

 What influences HELOC rates?